Beyond Earth Class 6 Question Answer Science Chapter 12

 Question 10.

-During a clear night try to observe the big depart 3-4 times at an interval of 2-3 hours.
-Also try to locate the pole star each time.
-Does the Big Dipper appears to move?
-Draw a rough sketch. to illustrate this, mentioning the time in each case.
+During a clear night, try to observe the Big Dipper 3-4 times at , an interval of 2 to 3 hours.
+Also try to locate the Pole Star each time.
+Does the Big Dipper appear to move?
+Draw a rough sketch to illustrate this, mentioning the time in each case.

 Answer: